-Utilizing a combination of marked and unmarked cars, officers issued 28 citations, 25 warnings and 7 equipment repair orders for various offenses ranging from talking/texting on a cell phone, unsafe passing, failing to obey red lights and speeding.
-Additionally, an unsafe commercial vehicle was placed out of service, and one driver was charged with possession of marihuana on a civil citation.
-In total, 38 vehicles were stopped during the operation.
+Utilizing police motorcycles as well as marked and unmarked cars, officers issued 38 citations, 80 warnings and 16 equipment repair orders for various offenses ranging from talking/texting on a cell phone, unsafe passing, passing on the shoulder, failing to obey lane markings/traffic control devices and speeding.
+Additionally, a commercial vehicle was placed out of service, one driver was found operating an uninsured and unregistered motor vehicle.
+In total, 89 vehicles were stopped during the operation.

 This enforcement effort supports the Towards Zero Deaths Campaign of the National Highway Traffic Safety Administration (NHTSA) and Maryland Highway Safety Office (MHSO).
 Anne Arundel County has experienced many distracted and aggressive driving related crashes and this enforcement effort hopes to reduce the instances of those behaviors.